glencjones/doom-exwm/README.md

 will revisit EXWM, Doom and Edwina navigation maps to merge them.

 _State_
-Very much an Beta release, as I have left some logging in.
+Very much a Beta release, as I have left some logging in.